What Is E-Commerce?

 Fluid22 — Your Partner in E-Commerce

-We use content management systems such as Woocommerce and Shopify to give you the best options for your needs.
+We use content management systems such as Woocommerce and Shopify to give you the best options.
 Our web development team is well-versed in popular e-commerce platforms and all the integrations necessary to give you and your customers the best experience.

 Easy to Use

 We make everything easy for both you and the customer.
 You can easily track sales through our analysis tools while managing orders, shipping, and inventory.
-For users, our web design team ensures easy navigation and effortless sale processes.
-It’s important for a website to be user-friendly because customers tend to shop around a brand’s website before buying to see if a product is worth their money.
+Our web design team ensures easy navigation and effortless sale processes for users.
+A website needs to be user-friendly because customers shop around a brand’s website before buying to see if a product is worth their money.

 When designing e-commerce platforms, laws and regulations are always on our minds.
-Our websites are PCI and COPPA-compliant, have secure web hosting, and are mindful of data privacy around the world.
+Our websites are PCI and COPPA-compliant, have secure web hosting, and are mindful of data privacy worldwide.
 We not only provide beautiful and functional websites, but also secure ones to keep you and your customers safe.